logo.jpeg - 8KbVISITORS' GALLERY

 • 1980/81 HOFNER MODEL T6S

-This particular version of the T6S is a little different to the CatScan above, being fitted with twin Di Marzio humbucking pickups, as well as the active electronics.
+This particular version of the T6S is a little different to the CatScan above, being fitted with twin Di Marzio humbucking pickups.
 Owned by Alan Cramp in England.

 This version of the T6S is fitted with twin humbucking pickups, active electronics, and a bridge piezzo unit.
 Finished all in black, it really does look the business.
 Owned by Detlev Goldau in Germany.